NaaeemMalik/my-Chromium-forks/net/reporting/README.md

 This document assumes that you've read those ones.

-## Reporting in GTX Browser
+## Reporting in GTx Browser

-Reporting is implemented as part of the network stack in GTX Browser, such that it can be used by other parts of the network stack (e.g. HPKP) or by non-browser embedders as well as by GTX Browser.
+Reporting is implemented as part of the network stack in GTx Browser, such that it can be used by other parts of the network stack (e.g. HPKP) or by non-browser embedders as well as by GTx Browser.

 ### Inside `//net`